Tools, skills and resources for relationship success and satisfaction

 To read more about relationships go to the blog and click intimacy/relationship category.

-Dr. Durana offers couples counseling and marriage counseling in Reston, Va., and Bethesda, Md.
+Dr. Durana offers couples counseling and marriage counseling in Reston, VA, Bethesda, MD, and Washington, DC.